Key facts

 | Monthly Total | $1,500–$2,200 | $3,500–$5,000 |

 The bottom line: a comfortable lifestyle in Mexico costs roughly 50–60% less than the equivalent in the US.
 The savings are most dramatic in healthcare, housing, and dining out.
-Want to see how Mexico compares to other countries?
-Our cost of living comparison tool lets you run custom comparisons across 95 countries.
+For a comprehensive breakdown, see our cost of living: US vs abroad guide, or use our cost of living comparison tool to run custom comparisons across 95 countries.

 Regional Cost Differences